 Postharvest Physiology and Quality Maintenance of Sliced Pear and Strawberry Fruits

-Sliced strawberries (cvs.
-'Pajaro' and 'G-3') and partially ripe pears (cv.
-'Barlett') were dipped in various solutions (citric acid, ascorbic acid, and/or calcium chloride) and stored in air or in controlled atmospheres (CA) for 7 days at 2.5°C followed by one day at 20°C. Fruit slices respired at a higher rate than whole foods at both temperatures.
-CA storage suppressed respiration and ethylene production rates of sliced fruit.
-Firmness of strawberry and pear slices was mantained at storage in air + 12% and in a 0.5 % O2 atmosphere, respectively, or by dipping in 1% calcium chloride.
-These treatments also resulted in lighter colored pears slices than the air control treatment.
+Sliced strawberries (cvs.'Pajaro' and 'G-3') and partially ripe pears (cv.'Bartlett') were dipped in various solutions (citric acid, ascorbic acid, and/or calcium chloride) and stored in air or in controlled atmospheres (CA) for 7 days at 2.5°C followed by one day at 20°C. Fruit slices respired at a higher rate than whole fruits at both temperatures.
+CA storage suppressed respiration and ethylene production rates of sliced fruits.
+Firmness of strawberry and pear slices was maintained by storage in air + 12% CO2 and in a 0.5% O2 atmosphere, respectively, or by dipping in 1% calcium chloride.
+These treatments also resulted in lighter colored pear slices than the air control treatment.